 - Food Coloring (we actually used a couple different vegetable powders as our dye- beet powder, spirulina and turmeric)

-Instructions on How to Make Your Colorful Ice Cubes for Painting:
+Instructions On How to Make Colorful Ice Cubes for Painting:

 Painting with ice cubes is a very quick activity to throw together but the longest part is waiting for the water to freeze!